 The SEPR corpus is interesting since it contains various writing styles.
-The records contain writings that are handovers for different shifts (often written in some form of dialogue), descriptions of the social situations with family, social care, and home conditions, descriptions and discussions of symptoms and diagnoses where other clinical specialists are consulted, careful descriptions of medical treatments, etc. Generally speaking the text is very uneven in the "writing" quality and also contains many ad-hoc abbreviations or non-standard and very domain dependent abbreviations such as p5.
+The records contain writings that are handovers for different shifts (often written in some form of dialogue), descriptions of the social situations with family, social care, and home conditions, descriptions and discussions of symptoms and diagnoses where other clinical specialists are consulted, careful descriptions of medical treatments, etc. Generally speaking the text is very uneven in the "writing" quality and also contains many ad-hoc abbreviations or non-standard and very domain dependant abbreviations such as p5.

-Proceedings of the 14th International Symposium on Health Information Management Research - ISHIMR 2009 If we take a look on some spelling errors in the SEPR corpus:
+If we take a look on some spelling errors in the SEPR corpus: